egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 Do good.

 Jesus had such a purpose.
-Paul of Tarsus had.
-Martin Luther King Jr. had.
-Nelson Mandela had.
-Many others had.
+Paul of Tarsus, Martin Luther King Jr., Mother Teresa and many others of his followers had and still have.

-As followers of Jesus, we have.
+Like you and me.